fdellwing/exapunks/README.md

-Welcome to my ugly and bad EXA Punk's solutions.
+Welcome to my ugly and bad EXAPUNKS solutions.

 All solutions published here work, but are not optimal.